 - Via publicly accessible locations and channels.
-The primary means of notification may include mass media and the dissemination of flyers/posters in public places such as schools, hospitals, the police station, the market; - The project keeps proof of the publication (e.g. a copy of the newspaper announcement) for accountability and reporting purposes; - Targeted invitations to identified stakeholders can be an option once stakeholder contact information (telephone or email) is available; and - Record meetings (minutes and/or audio recording) and photographing ii) Communication
+The primary means of notification may include mass media and the dissemination of flyers/posters in public places; - The project keeps proof of the publication (e.g. a copy of the newspaper announcement) for accountability and reporting purposes; - Targeted invitations to identified stakeholders can be an option once stakeholder contact information (telephone or email) is available; and - Record meetings (minutes and/or audio recording) and photographing ii) Communication

-- Consideration for literacy levels, persons with disabilities, and other aspects, particularly related to vulnerable groups. - Oral communication is most effective via radio or television and making direct calls (in case fixed line or mobile phone communication is available); - Provide a safe space when consulting with LGBTI people or groups. - Selected day and time for project updates (for example, every third Thursday in the month); and - ask the community to provide the name of a leader who the PIU will contact to provide all relevant details of meetings including date, time, location/venue and contact persons or any other information related to the project.
+- Consideration for literacy levels, persons with disabilities, and other aspects, particularly related to vulnerable groups. - Oral communication is most effective via radio or television and making direct calls (in case fixed line or mobile phone communication is available); - Provide a safe space when consulting with LGBTI people or groups. - Selected day and time for project updates (for example, every third Thursday in the month); and - Select a communication liaison officer who provides all relevant details, including date, time, location/venue and contact persons.